Report from the WORLD

 and political potential.
 We are in favor of a priority for

-and social rights as defined by international pacts and covenants,
+for human and social rights as defined by international

 proposals for a peaceful regional integration with respect